sukruthpuranik/APS-Portfoli/README.md

 ### Explanation:
 Edsger W. Dijkstra developed Dijkstra's method in 1956 to determine the shortest pathways between nodes in weighted graphs, like road networks.
 The algorithm can be stopped early to discover the shortest path to a certain destination.
 It begins at a given source node and finds the shortest path to every other node.
 Its original version operated in quadratic time and selects the shortest known paths using a min-priority queue.The algorithm is frequently used as a subroutine in other algorithms, such as Johnson's algorithm, and in network routing protocols (e.g., IS-IS, OSPF).

-### Limitations:
+### Limitations

 It conducts a blind search, which can take a while.
 Because it is unable to handle negative edges, acyclic graphs may arise in which the shortest path may not always be found.

+**Reference**:
+Testbook.
+"The Limitations of the Dijkstra Algorithm."
+Available: [https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.](https://testbook.com/gate/dijkstra-algorithm-notes#:~:text=to%20establish%20connections.).
+[Accessed: Current Date].

 ### Complexity:
 The time complexity of Dijkstra's Algorithm is typically O(V2) when using a simple array implementation or O((V + E) log V) with a priority queue, where V represents the number of vertices and E represents the number of edges in the graph.